persistentsystems/corda-did-method/readme.md

 ##### Read (`GET {did}`)

-A simple `GET` request specifying the id as fragment is used to retrieve a DID.
+A simple `GET` request specifying the id as fragment is used to retrieve a DID document.The DID document contains a list of public keys, the type of the public key,information about encodings used on those public keys and the controller of each public key.

 HTTP Request: